-- a.
-Local urban planning or master plans explicitly recognize the importance of cultural issues and resources. - b.
+- Local urban planning or master plans explicitly recognize the importance of cultural issues and resources. - b.
 There is a reference guide on "cultural impact assessments" is developed for everyday use in urban planning policies, and a training program to support its use. - C. The local government keeps an inventory of the city or region's natural and cultural heritage, both tangible and intangible, and has subsequently established mechanisms for its preservation and conservation according to international standards. - d.
 The local government adopts measures to promote the role of culture in the renovation of historic centers and in neighborhood, district and regional development plans.

 - e.
 New cultural infrastructures are planned as part of a broader cultural ecosystem, and their potential impact is taken into account. - f.
-The local government explicitly considers the notion of 'landscape' in its policies, integrating both natural and cultural aspects of development. - q.
+The local government explicitly considers the notion of 'landscape' in its policies, integrating both natural and cultural aspects of development. - g.
 The local government recognizes public spaces like streets, squares, and other areas in the city, as key resources for cultural interaction and participation. - h.
 There is a range of public spaces which, thanks to their symbolism, are considered public goods. - i.
-There are programs to promote and manage the development and preservation of public art. - There are architectural guidelines for the renovation of existing buildings, the planning of new buildings, and the use of traditional construction techniques.
+There are programs to promote and manage the development and preservation of public art. - j.
+There are architectural guidelines for the renovation of existing buildings, the planning of new buildings, and the use of traditional construction techniques.

-k.
-Policies for urban transport and to cultural life, paying special city outskirts, people with infants

-I. The local government develops policies and programs that promote people's active participation in urban planning and regional development, such as in urban design, architecture, and public art
+- k.
+Policies for urban transport and mobility consider citizens' access to cultural life, paying special attention to people residing in the city outskirts, people with infants or children, and those with other particular obstacles to accessing culture. - l.
+The local government develops policies and programs that promote people's active participation in urban planning and regional development, such as in urban design, architecture, and public art